maikpaixao/maikpaixao/README.md

 ### Hi!
 I'm Maik Paixao

-I have 5+ years of experience in the Data area using cutting-edge technologies.
+I have 6+ years of experience in deliverying top notch Data Products using cutting-edge technologies.

 Direct improvement of the performance of decision-making processes through the development of Technology, Finance, Marketing and Sales products.